gravitational/careers/challenges/systems/challenge.md

 Within this timeframe, we don't give higher scores to challenges submitted more quickly.
 We only evaluate the quality of the submission.

-We only start the coding challenge if there are several open positions available and let all candidates finish the code submission.
+We only start the coding challenge if there are several open positions available.